By Nava Atlas | On | Comments (0)

 “I have gotten into a melancholy mood, you perceive.
 You know my opinion of men in general; you know that I think them systematic tyrants, and that it is the rarest thing in the world to meet with a man with sufficient delicacy of feeling to govern desire.
 When I am thus sad, I lament that my little darling, fondly as I dote on her, is a girl.
 I am sorry to have a tie to a world that for me is ever sown with thorns.”

 Mary’s suspicions proved correct.
 Imlay’s letters grew less frequent and less ardent as he embarked on a new love affair.
-Mary tried to kill herself with laudanum, but recovered.
+As Lisa Phillips, author of Unrequited: Women and Romantic Obsession (2015) relates the episode:

+And yet, Mary took him up on this scheme, taking their baby on this arduous mission, her sense of purpose helping her to fight the desire to try to kill herself once again.
 The story of this tortured, increasingly one-sided affair continued for some time.
 When their final separation came, Mary, still passionately in love with Imlay, tried to drown herself by plunging off a bridge, but was rescued by a boat that was passing by.
-Even after that, she made several pathetic attempts to reconcile.
+Continuing from Unrequited by Lisa Phillips:

 . . . . . . . . .